-The doctor will review your child's medical history and will explain the procedure in detail, including its benefits and potential risks.
-He or she also will discuss with you the kind of sedation that is likely needed for your child.
-On occasion, our doctors use general anesthesia.
+A doctor or nurse practitioner will review your child's medical history and will explain the procedure in detail, including the benefits and potential risks.
+The provider will also discuss the kind of sedation that will be given to your child.
+Usually, general anesthesia is recommended.
 If anesthesia is used, you and your child will meet with an anesthesiologist before the procedure.

 Be sure to ask any questions you may have.
 You will be asked to sign a written consent.
-It's standard hospital policy to perform a pregnancy test on all females over the age of 12 before exposing them to X-rays.
+It is standard hospital policy to perform a pregnancy test for all females over the age of 10 years who are having a procedure that may involve the use of X-ray.

-Please give your child aspirin every day, beginning three days before the ablation.
-Aspirin prevents blood from clotting too easily, making the ablation a safer procedure.
-Tylenol does not have this effect and can't be used in place of aspirin.
+Starting three days before the procedure, please give your child aspirin every day.
+Tylenol does not have the same effect and cannot be used in place of aspirin.

 The dosage varies depending on your child's weight:

-If your child is allergic to aspirin or appears to have a cold, the flu or chicken pox, do not give your child aspirin.
-Instead, please call your child's doctor.
+If your child is allergic to aspirin or appears to have a cold, the flu or chicken pox, do not give aspirin.
+Instead, please call your child's doctor or nurse practitioner.

-If your child is currently on medications for an abnormal heart rhythm, we will ask you to stop giving your child these medications three to five days before the procedure.
-Your doctor will discuss this with you.
+If your child is currently taking medications to treat an abnormal heart rhythm, we will ask you to stop giving your child these medications three to five days before the procedure.
+Your doctor or the nurse practitioner will discuss this with you.

-Your child should not eat or drink anything for six to eight hours before the procedure.
+Your child should not eat or drink anything, including water, for eight hours before the procedure.
 This usually means that your child should not eat or drink anything after midnight the night before the procedure.

-The procedure is performed in a room called an electrophysiology (EP) lab or catheterization (cath) lab.
-The lab is equipped with computers and monitors to record heart rate, blood pressure and oxygen levels.
-We use X-ray equipment to help us guide the catheters, which are thin flexible tubes, into the heart.
-The amount of X-ray exposure is usually very small.
+The procedure is performed in a room called an EP lab.
+The lab is equipped with computers and monitors to record the heart rate, blood pressure and oxygen levels.
+We sometimes use X-ray and other equipment to help guide the catheters, which are thin flexible tubes, into the heart.
+The amount of X-ray exposure is usually very small and we use some newer techniques to help minimize the exposure.

-Typically, the team includes one or two doctors, one or two nurses and a technician.
+Typically, the team includes one or two doctors, an anesthesiologist, one or two nurses and a technician.

-During the ablation, we deliver radiofrequency (RF) energy through a catheter that is in contact with the extra pathway or focus.
-The tip of the catheter heats up and destroys the small area of extra electrical tissue.
+During the ablation, we deliver radiofrequency (RF) energy or cryoenergy through a catheter that is in contact with the extra pathway or focus.
+The tip of the catheter heats up (RF) or cools down (cryoenergy) and destroys the small area of abnormal electrical tissue.

-The EP study and ablation will take several hours.
-We will page you when we are finished and your child's doctor will meet with you to discuss the results of the procedure.
+The EP study and ablation procedure will take several hours.
+We will contact you when we are finished and your child's doctor will meet with you to discuss the results of the procedure.

-Your child will be transported to a room for four to six hours to allow the groin area to heal.
+Your child will then be transported to the recovery room for four to six hours to allow the groin area to heal.

 Many children are hungry after the procedure.
 When they are fully awake, they may drink liquids if they aren't nauseated.
 If liquid is tolerated, they may then eat.

-Your child may notice some tenderness in his or her groin or neck once the local anesthetic has worn off.
-This can be treated with Tylenol or Motrin.
-There may be some bruising in the area, which will fade over the next few weeks.
+Your child may notice some tenderness in the groin or neck area once the local anesthetic has worn off.
+This can be treated with Tylenol or Advil.
+There may be some bruising in the area, which will resolve over the next few days.

 Typically, your child will leave the hospital within 24 hours.
-Once home, most children return to full activity, including school, three to four days following the procedure.
+Once home, most children return to normal daily activities, including school, within two to three days following the procedure.
+Strenuous activities can usually be resumed one week following the procedure.

-Please call your child's doctor or nurse if you notice anything unusual after you return home.
+Please call your child's doctor or the nurse practitioner if you notice anything unusual after you return home.
 Please call immediately if your child experiences any of the following:

 If you have any questions, contact the UCSF Pediatric Heart Center at (415) 353-2008.